 The Michigan Education Savings Program is similar to other TIAA-managed 529 savings programs.
-The Program features an age-based option, four multi-fund options, a single fund option and a principal protection option.
+The Program features an enrollment year option, six multi-fund options, five single fund options and a principal protection option.

 - Program typeSavings